 Cover Story: Junior Rider McKenna Norris- See this story and more in the 2017 Young Horse Issue by CLICKING HERE!

-BY TPH EDITOR SISSY WICKES, PHOTOS ADAM HILL
+BY SISSY WICKES, PHOTOS ADAM HILL

 Riding takes courage.
 Riding takes commitment.
 Riding takes working with what you have.
 For junior rider McKenna Norris, riding means three planes and a car.